MJRichardson/TypeSql/Readme.md

 - Right click on the file in the Visual Studio Solution Explorer, click 'Properties', and set the 'Custom Tool' property to 'TypeSql'.
 - Two dependent files should be added under your TypeSql file: One will contain the source code of your generated data-access class; the other will contain the raw, unadorned SQL (this is just for convenience if you want to execute the SQL directly).

+##Its not you, its me
+This is an alpha release.
+There are an infinite number of scenarios we have not thought of.
+We welcome your feedback.
+But please be gentle, our egos are fragile and we cry easily.

+##Performance
+Internally, TypeSql uses [Dapper](http://code.google.com/p/dapper-dot-net/) for data-access.
+Its performance is effectively identical, which is fast.
+Checkout the [benchmarks](http://code.google.com/p/dapper-dot-net/#Performance).

 ##Credits
-Internally, TypeSql stands on the shoulders of two brilliant projects.
+TypeSql stands on the shoulders of two brilliant projects.

 ###ANTLR
 If you need to parse text, [ANTLR](http://www.antlr.org/) is your tool.
 [Terence Parr](http://www.cs.usfca.edu/~parrt/) has made language-recognition possible for mere mortals.
 And thanks to Sam Harwell for the C# version.